IS TOO MUCH WHITENING A BAD THING?

 DIY Teeth Whitening Treatments

 Do-it-yourself whiteners are readily available at any drugstore, and have become popular and affordable alternatives to the professional treatments.
-Some options to look for include: whitening mouthwash, like LISTERINE®, whitening toothpaste, whitening strips, paint-on tooth gel, mouth trays with gel and whitening gum.
+Some options to look for include: Advanced Tartar Control, like LISTERINE®, whitening toothpaste, whitening strips, paint-on tooth gel, mouth trays with gel and whitening gum.
 These at-home whitening methods, used without dentist supervision, are considered generally safe by cosmetic dentistry associations.
 But if you have a diagnosed (or suspected) problem or condition with your gums, teeth or mouth, you should consult your dentist first before using DIY teeth whitening techniques.
 Also be sure to follow the package instructions, and if you experience any side effects, such as tooth sensitivity, discuss this with your dentist.

 EASY HABITS THAT KEEP TEETH WHITE